nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 `i-set i/Milk i/Boba m/90`

 **How the command is processed:**
-In this case, the situation of duplicate valid prefixes detected takes place.
+In this example, the situation of duplicate valid prefixes detected takes place.
 Hence, only the last, in this case, the second prefix and its following parameters are accepted.
 Thus, the command will be processed in the same way as `i-set i/Boba m/90`.

 **Example 2:**